trey/traefik-setup/README.md

 ---

-_Every command in these instructions should be run from the Droplet’s command line._
+_Unless otherwise noted, every command in these instructions should be run from the Droplet’s command line._

 ## Initial setup

+Start with a [Docker Droplet](https://marketplace.digitalocean.com/apps/docker) and have followed [these instructions](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04) including creating a non-root user account.

 ### Set Up a (Sub-)Domain to Use as a Traefik a Dashboard